-There will be two 90-minute tests, currently scheduled for Monday, February 4 and Monday, March 11, between 2:30 and 4 pm (i.e. during the lab).
-Both tests will be written in 111/205 Armes.
+There will be two 90-minute tests, currently scheduled for Monday, February 3 and Monday, March 9, between 2:30 and 4 pm (i.e. during the lab).

 Make-up tests will not be scheduled.
 Should you miss a test, you will be assigned a mark of zero unless you:

 - 1. provide a valid excuse with acceptable documentation, - 2. notify me within 48 hours of the scheduled test (phone or email is fine).
 The other test and the final exam would then respectively count for 25% and 75% of your final mark for the course.